Farrhouq/Inpt-report/README.md

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/15.png)

+During the penetration testing, we utilized `eyewitness` to assess the web-based attack surfaces of the target servers. `eyewitness` is a tool that allows us to open the links and capture screenshots of web servers to analyze their public-facing interfaces.
+This helps in identifying potential vulnerabilities and understanding the security posture of the web applications.

+**Tool Used:**
+- `eyewitness`: Captures screenshots of web servers to document their security posture.

 A risk assessment was conducted following the guidelines in NIST Special Publication (800-30 R1).
 Each vulnerability identified during the engagement was mapped to a qualitative risk rating, taking into account both the likelihood of exploitation and the potential impact on the network.